YasmineBB/curated/README.md

 ![Artist-detail](./documentation/readme/artist-detail-page.png)

-When a user selects an artist, they are taken to the artist detail page which gives the full set of information, including the artists social media links, if they have them.
+When a user selects an artist, they are taken to the artist detail page which gives the full set of information about the artist, including:

-The links to socials only take the user to each sites' homepage for the purpose of this project, but if this site was developed in the future, of course this would be accurate.
+- Name
+- Location
+- Bio
+- Social media tags if they have them

+It's important for consumers to find out more about the artists whose work they buy, and helps build a relationship and keep users interested.
+They are likely to return to the site and make purchases of artists whose work and story they connect to.

 #### Features/Testimonials Page

 ![Featured](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbmp6NHl1Mm80dGQ2bHoxMjZqc3gyc3RkcnM4NDgxdXJmNDZ2Nm5xYiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/4dzYsqCiMspEfjFWpo/giphy.gif)

-The Features page (testimonial is the name of the model), contains 'features' of customers purchases in their home with their name, location and testimonial about their experience.
+The Features page, contains 'features' of customers purchases in their home with their name, location and a testimonial about their experience.
+It's for consumers on the site, those who have or haven't purchased anything yet, to see what the art work could look like in their own home.
+If a customer has already bought something, they are encouraged to get in touch for a chance to be featured.

+As everything is carefully curated on the site, so are the features, particularly because the pieces are a one off purchase.
+So these features function sort of like a review of the whole experience, not just the product.

 #### Footer